Exploring the Atherton Tablelands in Summer

 Self-driving tours of Tropical North Queensland’s Atherton Tablelands are definitely among the best ways to see this stunning far northern land beyond the Great Barrier Reef and the Daintree Rainforest.
 Full of breathtaking waterfalls, rainforest drives, bespoke food producers, country markets and fascinating heritage, there’s a bounty of sights and delights to enjoy in the Tablelands no matter what your idea of fun.

 As well as being the home of Nerada Tea, the Atherton Tablelands is a treasure chest of exploration.
-Apart from visiting our Tea Centre, there’s plenty to do and see in the region.
+There’s plenty to do and see in the region.
 From quaint villages and historic buildings to craft markets and Mother Nature at her very best, here’s our recommended places to visit on a self-drive five-day itinerary.

 DAY 1: KURANDA

 Most people approach the Tablelands from Cairns as it’s the nearest city and right on the main coastal highway, making it an excellent starting point.
 Heading north from the city, turn onto the Kennedy Highway which will take you up towards Kuranda, the first stop on the way to the Tablelands.
 This windy road quickly climbs the hills in this area, leading to stunning views and an instant change of climate.
 Where once was palm trees is now an abundance of foliage, leading in to the village of Kuranda.